X1anWang/ENIDrift-Artifact/README.md

 # Experiment

 # Contact
-If you have any questions about ENIDrift, please send emails to Xian Wang (xwanggj@connect.hku.hk).
+If you have any questions about ENIDrift, please feel free to contact Xian (xwanggj@connect.hku.hk).